 1. How To Order Tea and Coffee

-When you go to order your first drink, you’ll be faced with a menu with a bunch of different letters after the drink names, such as Kopi O, and have no idea what that means.
-I’ve written a quick list of what each thing is below to make your tea and coffee experience so much easier.
+When I went to order my first drink in Malaysia, I had no idea how to interpret the menu.
+I had no idea what the difference was between a Kopi, a Kopi O, or a Kopi C. I’ve written a quick list of what each thing is below to make your tea and coffee experience so much easier.

 - Kopi: Coffee (generally with condensed milk)